Nathaendo/Nathaendo/README.md

   <img src="Assets/ghibli.png" alt="Perfil Foto" width="500px">
 </div>
 <br><br>
- I am a third-period Computer Science Student at UFPR (Federal University of Paraná).
+ I am a fourth-period Computer Science Student at UFPR (Federal University of Paraná).
 Besides, I appreciate learning languages and new ways to improve my current skills.
 I’m actively seeking a technology field that captivates me and provides a fulfilling career.
 My goal is to contribute to innovation and technological advances in the tech industry.

 ##